jasb3110/Radiocarbon-reservoir/README.md

-When researcher are trying of using radiocarbon ages for calendrical time scale interpretations or comparisons with dates obtained by other methods would be problematic (Alves et al. 2018).
+When researchers are trying of using radiocarbon ages for calendrical time scale interpretations or comparisons with dates obtained by other methods would be problematic (Alves et al. 2018).

-It is well-known as specific biogeochesmistry conditions regional effect on carbon 14 isotope.
-It is important to estimate this effect for dating tool which estimate to radiocarbon age during last 50 Kyr in several areas research.
-In this work I update values of marine radiocarbon age (MRA) according to calibrated curve (Marine20 & Shcal20).
-Also I focus on MRA relationship with space-time variables (latitude, longitude , calibrated age and uncertainty age).
+It is well-known as specific biogeochemistry conditions regional effect on carbon 14 isotope.
+It is important to estimate this effect for dating tools that estimate to radiocarbon age during the last 50 Kyr in several areas of research.
+In this work, I update values of marine radiocarbon age (MRA) according to the calibrated curve (Marine20 & Shcal20).
+Also, I focus on the MRA relationship with space-time variables (latitude, longitude, calibrated age, and uncertainty age).

 ## Materials and methods
-In this work is trying to estimate local radiocarbon reservoir effect off ($\Delta$ R) Peru to Chile (0 to 50 °S) during last 12 Kyrs BP.
+This work estimates the local radiocarbon reservoir effect off ($\Delta$ R) Peru to Chile (0 to 50 °S) during the last 12 Kyrs BP.
 Therefore, I compiled several previous estimations.
-It were 181 pairs (Marine and terrestrial samples of different organic materials (wood, shell, etc).
-Bellow I attached input data set.
+It was 181 pairs (Marine and terrestrial samples of different organic materials (wood, shell, etc).
+Bellow, I attached the input data set.

 ![alt text](https://github.com/jasb3110/Radiocarbon-reservoir/blob/db842ff0620d55ea5ca5ceec0d96a369406b6e3c/r.input%20data1.png?raw=true)

 ![alt text](https://github.com/jasb3110/Radiocarbon-reservoir/blob/db842ff0620d55ea5ca5ceec0d96a369406b6e3c/r.input%20data2.png?raw=true)

-I used a Bchron package in R to estimate maximum probability of  calibrated marine and terrestrial age according to Marine20 and Shcal20, respectfully.
-Then I calculated a difference between each pair under bootstrapping suggesting for Russell et al. 2011.
-After that I reduced pool data of 181 to 86 samples for decreasing overweight of repeated data.
-So that, I solve this issue, using error weight mean for delete extra values and reduced error calibration.
+I used a Bchron package in R to estimate the maximum probability of calibrated marine and terrestrial age according to Marine20 and Shcal20, respectively.
+Then I calculated the difference between each pair under bootstrapping suggested by Russell et al. 2011.
+After that, I reduced the pool data from 181 to 86 samples for decreasing the overweight of repeated data.
+So that, I solve this issue, using error weight means deleting extra values and reducing error calibration.

-I sorted of data (without repeated data) for period time: Early Holocene (EH) was 11.5 to 7 Kyr BP,Mid Holocene (MH) was 7 to 4 Kyr BP, Late Holocene (LH) was 4 to 0.2 Kyr BP  and Current warming period (CWP) is last 200 years; space variables: latitude and longitude; calibrated age: maximum probability age and Uncertainty of maximum probability age;  $\Delta$ R: estimated value and its uncertainty.
+I sorted of data (without repeated data) for period time: Early Holocene (EH) was 11.5 to 7 Kyr BP, Mid Holocene (MH) was 7 to 4 Kyr BP, Late Holocene (LH) was 4 to 0.2 Kyr BP, and Current warming period (CWP) is last 200 years; space variables: latitude and longitude; calibrated age: maximum probability age and Uncertainty of maximum probability age;  $\Delta$ R: estimated value and its uncertainty.

-Next, I did do Factorial multivariate analysis(FMA),using Factominer package, and Generalized analysis model(GAM), using mgcv package, of 86 pairs of data.
-Finally, I recalculted MRA according to latitude and calibrated age before to present (Cal yr BP) in boxes, using error weight mean for decrease error propagation.
+Next, I did do a Factorial multivariate analysis(FMA), using the Factominer package, and a Generalized analysis model(GAM), using mgcv package, of 86 pairs of data.
+Finally, I recalculated MRA according to latitude and calibrated age before to present (Cal yr BP) in boxes, using the error weight mean for decreased error propagation.

 ## Principal outcomes
-In this part, I would show highlight results about this work.
+In this part, I would show highlight the results of this work.Multivariate analysis was based on seven selected variables over the length of whole data set (n=86).

-### Biplot
+### Principal component analysis (PCA)

 |[![Figure 1.](AMV.biplot.png)](https://github.com/jasb3110/Radiocarbon-reservoir/blob/db842ff0620d55ea5ca5ceec0d96a369406b6e3c/AMV.biplot.png?raw=true)|
 |:--:|
 |*Figure 1.
 Biplot of Principal component of data (n=86)*|

-Multivariate analysis was based on seven selected variables over the length of whole data set (n=86), the PCA results indicate that most variance of the data set ∼52% was encompassed by the first and second principal components [(fig. 1)](#biplot).
+The PCA results indicate that most variance of the data set ∼52% was encompassed by the first and second principal components [(fig. 1)](#principal-component-analysis-(pca)).

 PC1 (∼29%) is interpreted as signal of latitudinal position.
 PC1 has the highest loading for latitude, uncertainty of $\Delta$ R and calibrated age.
 PC2 (∼23%) is interpreted as signal of longitudinal position.
-PC2 has the highest loading for calibrated age, longitude and uncertainty of $\Delta$ R [(fig. 1)](#principal-outcomes).
+PC2 has the highest loading for calibrated age, longitude and uncertainty of $\Delta$ R [(fig. 1)](#principal-component-analysis-(pca)).

-According to
+According to period of time, It could not evidence temporal effect on the MRA.

-ellipses
+### ellipses
 ![alt text](https://github.com/jasb3110/Radiocarbon-reservoir/blob/db842ff0620d55ea5ca5ceec0d96a369406b6e3c/plotellipses.period.png?raw=true)

 heat map